lachieggg/DataScienceNotebook/Notes.md

 Take an individual word in the email, for instance, the word "free", and use Bayes theorem to determine the probability that the email is spam given that it contains that word.
 Obviously we need a training data set of emails, and then we can work out fairly quickly what the probability is by sampling our data.

 Then we can take all the different words in an email, and multiply the probabilities together to get an outcome probability.
+This is the probability that the whole email is spam.

 It is called "Naive Bayes" because the probability of each word occurring is not necessarily independent of one another.
 That is, given two words $A$ and $B$, the probability that $A$ is in any email is not necessarily independent on the probability that $B$ is in any email.
 In fact, in many cases they are not independent.

+Nevertheless this is a technique that seems to at least have some utility, considering the fact that it is fairly easy to implement and does basic spam classification fairly well.

 **K-Means Clustering**